 A: Yes, Granbury ISD offers health insurance through TRS ActiveCare.
 There is also a prescription service that works with TRS ActiveCare called CVS Caremark.

 Q: Do I have to use a CVS pharmacy to get a prescription filled?

 A: No. You may use any pharmacy you wish that takes the coverage.
 You are not limited to using a CVS pharmacy.
-CVS Caremark is the company that works with Aetna to provide a prescription service to employees and their dependents enrolled in TRS ActiveCare health coverage.
+CVS Caremark is the company that works with BCBS provide a prescription service to employees and their dependents enrolled in TRS ActiveCare health coverage.

 Q: If I enroll in the TRS ActiveCare health insurance, will I receive an insurance card?

 A: Yes.
 If you enroll in the TRS ActiveCare health insurance, you should receive two different cards.
-You will receive a card from Blue Cross Blue Shield/TRS for your health coverage anda Caremark Prescription Card from Caremark/TRS.
+You will receive a card from BCBS/TRS for your health coverage and a Caremark Prescription Card from Caremark/TRS.

 Q: What if I or one of my health insurance covered dependents, are sick, but we don’t want to go to the doctor.
 Is there another alternative to receive some care?